Azure/azure-devops-cli-extension/CONTRIBUTING.md

 Before you file a new request do check on existing open [feature requests](https://github.com/Microsoft/vsts-cli/issues?q=is%3Aissue+is%3Aopen+label%3AFeature).

 If you find your request already exists, make relevant comments and add your reaction.
-Use a reaction in place of a "+1" comment:
+Use a reaction in place of a "+1" comment.
-👍 - upvote
-👎 - downvote
+👍 - upvote 👎 - downvote

 #### Submit New Feature request

-Use our Feature Request [template](TODO) to create a new feature request.
+Use our Feature Request [template](https://github.com/Microsoft/vsts-cli/issues/new/choose) to create a new feature request.

 # Contribute Code/Documentation Pull Requests

 ## Your First Contribution

-Please go through our [code of conduct](./) and CLA requirements.
+Please go through our [code of conduct](./CODE%20OF%20CONDUCT.md) and CLA requirements.

 You will need to complete a Contributor License Agreement (CLA).
 Briefly, this agreement testifies that you are granting us permission to use the submitted change according to the terms of the project's license, and that the work being submitted is under appropriate copyright.